A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 GTMetrix Grade And Performance

-Moving a bit from the Ahrefs metrics, you should also check the performance of your competitors’ sites.
+Moving a bit from the Ahrefs metrics, you should also check the performance of your competitors’ sites being one of the key technical SEO elements.

 How fast do the sites load?
 What does GTMetrix reveal?